AdityaSingh-byte/CW-Project/README.md

 ## Features
 List out the key features of your application.

-- Sticky Navbar : while scrolling the navbar sticks at the top of the view height.
+- Sticky Navbar: while scrolling the navbar sticks at the top of the view height.
 - Ham-burger icon
-- Pixel perfect design
+- Pixel-perfect design

 ## design decisions or assumptions
 List your design desissions & assumptions

 ## Installation & Getting started
-##bootstrap :
+## bootstrap :

 1)  Go to Terminal
    Enter the commands :